Music and Worship ministry

-See our calendar for details on our 2016/2017 concert series as well as our Facebook page
+See our calendar for details on our current Concert Series

 Our Altar Guild is, among other things, responsible for maintaining all the elements that one sees up front at the altar, from the elements for Communion to the candles, cloths (in the right color) and the flowers.
 During the service we have altar boys and girls that assist as needed.
 We also have an officiant who helps keep the service on track and leads the prayers of the people as well as assisting during the service.

 Our music ministry uses a variety of musical styles, from Anglican and Gregorian chant to European hymnody, American Gospel music, spirituals and contemporary

 praise and worship music.
 While we do lean toward the traditional side of things, there is a definite variety each week.

 Our music director is James Gilbert.
 (Read more about James).
 Depending on what is appropriate for any given piece of music, he will accompany the congregation on organ or piano as well as provide pre-service music and solo organ or piano music during the service.
 Many of the solo selections and hymn accompaniments he plays were written by him.
 During Lent we often sing a setting of the Nicene Creed (Credo) that he wrote.

 We frequently have guest musicians show up and play or sing.
 These have ranged from Baroque style recorders, a bass flute (when's the last time you heard one of those?), flute, vocalists and more.